adishinde2110/ML-Methodology-for-Chronic-Kidney-Disease-Detection/README.md

 # ML-Methodology-for-Chronic-Kidney-Disease-Detection
-Classifying whether a patient has CKD or not using supervised ML algorithms.
+Classifying whether a patient has chronic kidney disease (CKD) or not using supervised ML algorithms.